tammo-v/astro-platform-starter/src/pages/overview.md

 ---

+### Executing on Symbolic Form

+ASN uses a lightweight symbolic notation designed for execution.
+Values are stored in symbolic form — not flattened or reduced — which allows expressions to remain active across transformation stages.

+Suffixes are used to guide execution directly.
+A number like `3n` represents a negative real, and can be grouped with others based on structure.
+Signs are resolved not by conditionals, but by counting — an even number of `n` tags yields a positive result.

+Rather than approximating irrational values, the system preserves them as symbolic expressions.
+For example, the square root of 2 is written as `2**(1/2)` and remains unevaluated until needed.
+Rational numbers are held in their exact form — `1/3` stays `1/3`, not `0.333...`.

+Functions are represented symbolically as well.
+An expression like `sin(x**2)` remains active in memory — it is not reduced through a Taylor expansion or approximated unless required by output.

+Even at this level, symbolic preservation offers benefits in computational efficiency — by avoiding unnecessary evaluations and allowing higher-resolution output when needed.
+Additionally, it solves many of the persistent problems associated with floating-point computation, including rounding artifacts, representation loss, and premature collapse of expression depth.

+But the real value of the system becomes clear when structure is not only preserved, but extended.
+In matrix and tensor operations, symbolic tags can be used to label position and role — such as `2A11` or `3B12`.
+These tags allow values to be routed, grouped, and executed in parallel based on structure alone.

+This enables large matrix products to be subdivided and processed as symbolic threads, without flattening data or separating it from its identity.
+Evaluation happens only at the final stage — after symbolic execution has completed across the full chain.

+---

 ### Applications

 ASN is a licensed technology that can be implemented today in software, offering meaningful benefits across real-world domains.
 For example: